ralna/spral/doc/C/ssmfe_expert.rst

 where :math:`A` and :math:`B` are **real symmetric** (or **Hermitian**) matrices and :math:`B` is **positive definite**.

-The module :doc:`SSMFE <ssmfe>` provides a more user-friendly wrapper around this code.
+The package :doc:`SSMFE <ssmfe>` provides a more user-friendly wrapper around this code.
 Conversely, :doc:`SSMFE_CORE <ssmfe_core>` provides a lower level implementation of the core solver, which this package provides a wrapper for.